tinchila/1PracticaIntegradora/README.md

 ## :thought_balloon: What is it?

-This is a scaffolding for Node.js projects.
+This is scaffolding for Node.js projects.

 ## :checkered_flag: How to start?

--   Install Node.js 18, go to [NVM](https://github.com/nvm-sh/nvm#git-install) for install NVM.
+-   Install Node.js 18, go to [NVM](https://github.com/nvm-sh/nvm#git-install) for installation NVM.

 ```shell
 nvm install 18